ordinals/ord/docs/src/inscriptions/metadata.md

 CBOR is a complex spec with many different data types, and multiple ways of representing the same data.
-Exotic data types, such as tags, floats, and bignums, and incoding such as indefinite values, may fail to display correctly or at all.
+Exotic data types, such as tags, floats, and bignums, and encoding such as indefinite values, may fail to display correctly or at all.
 Contributions to `ord` to remedy this are welcome.

 Example